jibar026/compile-time/README.md

 ## Release Notes

+### 0.0.4

+- Feature: Now the interval will only be activated if the current window state is focused.

 ### 0.0.3

 - Fix a bug that was causing the extension timer to break once the user changed a interval using any command.